mosharraf-hossain/team_riders/README.md

                 ..........
 ````

-We are using AnomalyScore, which is nothing but the absolute value of the ration of differences of HTM´s predicted number and actual number.
-If the ratio exceeds tolerancevalue, we mark it as anomaly, otherwise it is not.
-When an anomaly is detected, we are going to skip that element in the list(we are not going to pass that value to HTM in loop).
+We are using AnomalyScore, which is nothing, but the absolute value of the ratio of differences between HTM´s predicted number and actual number.
+If the ratio exceeds tolerancevalue, we mark it as an anomaly, otherwise, it is not.
+When an anomaly is detected, we skip that element in the list (we did not pass that value to HTM in the loop).